jbrunsell/Unit-5---Financial-Planning/README.md

 This problem was relatively straightforward.

 I will note that I updated MCForecastTools.py for the deprecation of pd.Series.append() in Pandas 2.0.
-See [Deprecate Series / DataFrame.append #35407](https://github.com/pandas-dev/pandas/issues/35407)).
+See [Deprecate Series / DataFrame.append #35407](https://github.com/pandas-dev/pandas/issues/35407).
-My solution for this issue was to modify the stats series to a Dataframe and use pd.Concat()
+My solution for this issue was to modify the stats series to a Dataframe and use pd.Concat().

 # Unit 5 - Financial Planning